 IB Primary Years Programme

-In the final year of the PYP (Grade 5), students participate in a culminating project, the PYP Exhibition.
-The Exhibition celebrates each student's achievement, acknowledging their transition from the primary to middle years.
+In the final year of the PYP, our Grade 5 students participate in Exhibition -- an inter-disciplinary research paper and presentation showcase that is a culmination of the skills acquired during their time at the Junior School.
+Exhibition is a community event and it is a celebration of each student's achievement, acknowledging their transition from the primary to the middle school years.

 Many resources have been used to develop The York School’s curriculum, including the Ontario Ministry of Education Elementary Curriculum, the International Baccalaureate (IB) Primary Years Programme’s Scope and Sequence documents and up-to-date pedagogical research.